-Influencer marketing firm Whalar today launched The Crib Around the Corner, the first content collaboration house specifically for Black TikTokers.
+Influencer marketing firm Whalar today launched The Crib Around the Corner, a content collaboration house specifically for Black TikTokers.

 The house, located in Los Angeles, was named by its seven residents, all of whom moved in this week: Dare Ajibare (994K followers), Meish Bailey (3.1M), Dan Muthama (2.3M), Everett Noble (7.3M), Layla Qasim (2.4M), Stacy Thiru (1.4M), and Challan Trishann (3.9M).